lhotari/action-upterm/README.md

 To get the ssh connection string, just open the `Checks` tab in your Pull Request and scroll to the bottom.

 ## Continue a workflow

-If you want to continue a workflow and you are inside a upterm session, just create a empty file with the name `continue` either in the root directory or in the project directory by running `touch continue` or `sudo touch /continue`.
+If you want to continue a workflow and you are inside a upterm session, just create a empty file with the name `continue` either in the root directory or in the workspace directory by running `touch continue` or `sudo touch /continue`.
+Closing the terminal will also continue the workflow.
+However you won't be able to reconnect in that case.
+It's possible to detach from the terminal and not continue by first pressing `C-b` and then `d` (tmux detach command keys).